Laika: Tributes

 Laika is memorialised in the form of a statue and plaque at Star City, the Russian Cosmonaut training facility.
 Created in 1997, Laika is positioned behind the cosmonauts with her ears erect.
 The Monument to the Conquerors of Space in Moscow, constructed in 1964, also includes Laika.
 On 11 April 2008 at the military research facility where staff had been responsible for readying Laika for the flight, officials unveiled a monument of her poised on top of a space rocket.
-Stamps and envelopes picturing Laika were produced, as well as branded cigarettes and matches.
+Stamps and envelopes picturing Laika were produced, as well as branded cigarette and matches.

-In 1988 the Spanish band Mecano releases the song "Laika" paying tribute to the flight of the dog.
+In 1988 the Spanish band Mecano released the song "Laika" paying tribute to the flight of the dog.
 The end of the song alludes to Laika's death: "There is one less dog on the Earth / And one more star in the sky".

 Karl Schroeder wrote a pessimistic near future science fiction novellette Laika's Ghost with the idea that in the pragmatic world, "only people ready to take up the dream of flight to other worlds are aged remnants of the former Soviet Union".

-The 2007 graphic novel Laika by Nick Abadzis won several awards.
+The 2007 graphic novel Laika by Nick Abadzis won several awards, landing itself on the YALSA "Top Ten Great Graphic Novels for Teens".

+Lajka is a 2017 Czech science fiction comedy animated film inspired by the dog.

 Norwegian singer Emmy released a song in 2025 titled "Laika Party" to compete in the Irish Eurosong selection for the 2025 Eurovision Song Contest.
 The song tells a story about the singer wishing that Laika had never died and was living happily in space.
 Emmy won the selection to represent Ireland at the contest.